-Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff attendance using a difference-in-differences.
+Notes: This table reports average treatment effects of the 'Monitoring the Monitors' program on the staff attendance in survey wave 2.
 The unit of observation is the clinic, and data come from primary unannounced surveys after the treatment was launched.
-The dependent variable is an indicator for whether an assigned doctor was present at the clinic during an announced visit.
+The dependent variable is an indicator for whether a doctor was present at the clinic during an announced visit.
+All regressions include randomization strata FEs.
 Standard errors clustered at the district level are in parentheses.
-Square brackets report the Fisher Exact p-values.
+Square brackets report the Fisher Exact p-values. p < 0.1, p < 0.05, p < 0.01.